Settle Up vs HouseKeepr: Which Flatmate App Should You Use in 2026?

 What Is Settle Up?

 It does this job well.
 The interface is clean, it supports multiple currencies (a big deal for international flatmates or travel groups), and it has an offline mode so you can log expenses even without a connection.
-For a group of friends splitting a road trip or a household that mainly needs to track shared costs, it's a genuinely good tool.
+For a group of friends splitting a road trip or a household that mainly needs to track shared costs, it is a genuinely good tool.

 What Is HouseKeepr?